Tuition & Financial Aid for JD

 The Board of Trustees of the University of San Francisco reserves the right to change tuition, fees, and other charges at any time without notice.

-REFUNDS: The date to receive a full tuition and fee refund is typically three weeks after the start of formal classes.
-You may find information about the university refund policy.
+REFUNDS: You may find information about the university refund policy here.
 If withdrawing from school, a forfeiture of all non-refundable admission deposits will be assessed for new first year students.
-The final date to receive a full tuition refund is listed on the academic calendar.
+The final date to receive a refund is listed on the academic calendar.

 |Books and Supplies||$1,600||$1,600|

 The annual cost of attendance budget is directly related to the amount of financial aid available to you each year.
 The total amount of financial aid, including private loans, cannot exceed the total cost of attendance budget.
-Please note that the annual cost of attendance budget for part time students is based on 10 units for the fall semester and 10 units for the spring semester (20 units for the academic year).
-Part time evening budgets for individual students will be adjusted depending on the unit load per semester and actual tuition costs are calculated on a per unit basis.
+Housing estimates for off campus housing are based on shared living expenses.
+Please note that the annual cost of attendance budget for part time students is based on an average of 10 units for the fall semester and 10 units for the spring semester (20 units for the academic year).
+New first year part time students will be taking a total of 23 units for the academic year (11 Fall and 12 Spring).
+Part time budgets for individual students will be adjusted depending on the unit load per semester and actual tuition costs are calculated on a per unit basis.
 The cost of attendance budget can also be increased for certain expenses that a student may incur outside their normal budget such as medical or insurance costs, a one-time computer purchase, or child care costs.
 The cost of attendance budget can also be adjusted if a law student decides to enroll in a summer session program.
 Students should contact the law school's financial aid administrator for information on requesting an increase in the cost of attendance budget.

-USF's Student Accounts Office is located in the One Stop Office and offers many payment options to facilitate tuition payment.
+USF's Student Accounts Office is located in the Lone Mountain campus, room 203, and offers many payment options to facilitate tuition payment.
 Accepted methods of payment include personal checks, money orders, and bank wire transfers.
 Complete information about additional payment options, the payment plan, billing, and tuition payment due dates can be found online.
-The One Stop Office in Lone Mountain Room 251 may be reached by phone at 415.422.2020 or by email at firstname.lastname@example.org.
+The Student Accounts Office may be reached by phone at 415.422.2571 or by email at email@example.com.